KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

 # Layer Compilation

-Either the [Vulkan SDK](https://lunarg.com/vulkan-sdk/) or a collocated [Vulkan-LoaderAndValidationLayers](https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers) repository right next to the Vulkan-Samples repository is needed.
-When using a collocated [Vulkan-LoaderAndValidationLayers](https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers) repository, the paths will look as follows:
+To compile the layers, a collocated [glslang](https://github.com/KhronosGroup/glslang) repository, and either the [Vulkan SDK](https://lunarg.com/vulkan-sdk/) or a collocated [Vulkan-LoaderAndValidationLayers](https://github.com/KhronosGroup/Vulkan-LoaderAndValidationLayers) repository are needed.
+The paths for the collocated repositories will look as follows:

     <path>/Vulkan-Samples/
     <path>/Vulkan-LoaderAndValidationLayers/
+    <path>/glslang/

 On Windows make sure that the &lt;path&gt; is no more than one folder deep to avoid running into maximum path depth compilation issues.